pablo-reyes8/colombia-tourism-ml-forecasting/README.md

 - **Release Databases**
   In the *Realeses* section you can find the .rar file with all the bases to run scripts 1-3

+- **Demo Images**
+  In this folder you can find some demonstration images of how the urban/rural area of ​​cities was calculated based on satellite images.

 ---

 ## Key Takeaways